There are so many reasons why people don’t exercise — they’re more like excuses, really.

 Don’t underestimate what small movements like arm raising, feet tapping, shoulder shrugging and drumming your feet can do for your body.
 Even the slightest movements require energy so it increases metabolism.
 Move as much as you can, whenever you can.
 Note: Picking things up from the floor is considered a good movement.

-4. Practice mindful breathing.
+4. Practice Mindful Breathing

 Have you ever wondered why yogis and Qi-gong practitioners have toned bodies even when they’re just doing slow movements?
 It has been known for centuries that proper breathing benefits the body in so many ways.
 It increases energy levels and metabolism, reduces stress and promotes relaxation.

-5. Play with your kids.
+5. Get Outside and Play with your kids

-The energy you use running around with the kids, horseplaying and occasionally playing tag lets you burn as much calories as doing 30 minutes on the treadmill.
+The energy you use running around with the kids, horse playing and occasionally playing tag lets you burn as much calories as doing 30 minutes on the treadmill.
 Only, the former is more fun and the latter gets boring after just the first few minutes.

-6. Do the household chores.
+6. Do the housework in Fast Forward

 We know you don’t need to be told, but just to give you a whole new perspective on house work, you have to know that studies have shown that to 2 1/2 hours of house work per week fulfills the recommended amount for a moderate exercise.
 The simple movements you make while making a bed, mopping and gardening helps you burn calories.
 They help tone your body, too!